aseichter2007/ClipboardConqueror/readme.md

 Supported Platforms:
 --------------------
 Clipboard Conqueror is designed to work seamlessly across multiple platforms including Windows, macOS, and Linux.
 It has been rigorously tested and optimized to ensure stability and compatibility.//??!!
 Dang, that is a complete lie.
-I have no idea if this works on linux or mac.
+There are at least 2 bugs I havent nailed down, and I have no idea if this works on linux or mac.
 Report your findings please.

 Notice://gtp, openai unimplemented.
 LMStudio is not supported yet either.
 And the koboldCPP api is currently under rapid development so I really should get after it.
 --------